DevBrunoo/CS50-Final-Project/README.md

 We use JavaScript in the motivation.html file to create functionality to bring an image along with a message every 3 hours.
 In other words, we use javascript in this project to implement more functionalities, you can see the JavaScript in the 'app.js' file;

+# Python directory

+Python is a very popular language in areas of technology related to data analysis, research, algorithm development and AI.

+We use Python in this project, to use the Flask framework together with the SQL database.
+We run the application through Python functions and manage all user information through SQL.

+# SQLite

+SQLite is a type of relational database, that is, one that creates files based on the relationship between different elements, usually taking the form of a table.
+However, unlike other models, it does not depend on a server to store its information.

+We use it to manage user information, both to delete, add and edit.

 # Acknowledgment

 I would first like to thank the CS50 team for showing me this wonderful world of programming and for teaching me many things that I will take with me throughout my life.
 Without you, this like other projects I built in my life would not exist